 2. Your archive needs to be tamper-proof

-User roles are a typical way of doing this.
-End users are given minimal privileges, while compliance officers, lawyers, C-level executives and administrators have different levels of access, which allows them to change retention periods, inspect other people’s messages and track user activities on the archiving platform.
+User roles and permissions are a typical way of doing this.
+End users are given minimal privileges, while compliance officers, lawyers, C-level executives and administrators have higher levels of access.
+This allows them to change retention periods, inspect other people’s messages and track user activities on the email archiving system.

-When it comes to technology, organizations can ensure full compliance with federal, state and industry regulations by making sure that their email archiving solutions record data in WORM (write once read many) format and that they contain software capabilities such as encryption, dynamic roles, activity trail and message integrity verification.
+When it comes to technology, organizations can ensure full compliance with government-imposed and industry data retention regulations by making sure that their email archiving solutions record data in WORM (write once read many) format and that they contain software capabilities such as:

 An extra layer of security

-Given that email and other electronically stored information can be used as evidence, it is of paramount importance that your organization can prove that the emails have been archived in their original state and remained intact while in the archive.
+Given that email and other electronically stored information can be used as evidence, it is crucial that organizations can prove that the emails have been archived in their original state and remained intact while in the archive.

 To minimize legal risk, improve compliance and help with ediscovery or internal investigations, a good archiving solution will make sure all messages are time and date stamped.